 There are a couple of things you need to know about working on old homes, particularly when it comes to the possibility of dealing with lead.

 Lead-based paint was widely used for residential purposes, especially in the early 20th century.
-As many as 87% of homes in the US that were built before 1940 are confirmed to have used lead-based products.

 Lead was normally added to household paint because of its many benefits, especially when accelerating the drying time.
 It increases its resilience to different conditions and prevents corrosion of the metal surfaces it is applied to.